 South Africa is incredibly cheap, particularly in terms of food and drink, so a Room Only or B&B stay is definitely recommended - all inclusive/full board is very hard to find unless you’re staying at a safari lodge.
 The locally produced meat and wine is excellent, so you can eat extremely well on the cheap!

 How to Find Cheap Long Haul Holidays

 Know the shoulder seasons: Shoulder season is the period between the high prices of peak season and the bad weather of off-peak, when you can still get pretty good weather but avoid the high price tag.
-It’s the best of both worlds and means you'll be able to get faraway holidays cheaper!
+It’s the best of both worlds and means you'll be able to get a faraway cheap holiday!

 Look at in-resort costs: Choose a destination with a low cost of living so you can minimise accommodation costs by booking room only and eating out for cheap.
 It also reduces the general pressure of saving; once you’ve paid for your flights and a hotel your required spending money will be minimal.

 Book an indirect flight: Direct flights are obviously the fastest and most convenient option, but also the most expensive.
 By booking indirect flights for your faraway holidays, you can save a lot of money even if the wait between flights is only a few hours.

 Stay for longer: To make the longer flight really feel worth it, long haul holidays are best enjoyed on a 2-week break; a 14-night package is usually only marginally more expensive than a 7-night one anyway.